 Our success depends upon the efforts of our employees.
 The loss of any of our senior executives or other key employees could harm its business.
-Following the recent resignations of our former chief executive officer and chief financial officer, those positions are currently being filled on an interim basis by other Company executives, and we intend to perform a search process to locate persons to permanently fill those positions.
+Following the recent resignation of our former chief financial officer, this position is currently being filled on an interim basis by another Company executive, and we intend to perform a search process to locate a person to permanently fill that position.
 Competition for experienced personnel is intense and, if key individuals leave us, we could be adversely affected if suitable replacement personnel are not quickly identified and hired.
 Competition for qualified individuals exists in all functional areas, which makes it difficult to attract and retain the qualified employees we need to operate our business.
 Our success also depends in part on our ability to attract and retain highly qualified scientific, technical, commercial and administrative personnel.
 If we are unable to attract new employees and retain our current key employees, our ability to compete could be adversely affected and the development and commercialization of our products could be delayed or negatively impacted.